Hatch Green Chile, Smoky Bacon, 3 Cheese Grown Up Mac and Cheese

 - Once the sauce has thickened, add the cheese a handful at a time and stir until completely melted and the sauce is creamy.

-- Add in the onion, garlic, poblano mixture, bacon and stir until fully incorporated.
+- Add in the onion, garlic, green chile pepper mixture, bacon and stir until fully incorporated.

 - Pour the pasta into the pot with the sauce and stir to fully coat

 - Pull out your largest oven safe skillet - baking dish or cast iron skillet and pour the 'mac' and cheese mixture into this.

 - melt 1 Tbsp butter in a microwave safe dish, add in 1 C panko and stir to mix.

 - Place this evenly over the pasta mixture and sprinkle the reserved bacon and peppers evenly across the top

 - Place in the oven to bake for 10 - 15 minutes - or until the cheese is bubbly and the top a crispy - gorgeous - golden brown.

 I am drooling just looking at this flavor combination.
 Love this, Rachel!

 Thank you, Cassie!
 I love spicy and cheesy and well – BACON! 😉